DWKC-FM

 DWKC (93.9 FM), broadcasting as 93.9 iFM, is a radio station owned and operated by the Radio Mindanao Network.
-The station's studio and transmitter is located at the RMN Broadcast Center, Unit 807, 8th Floor, Atlanta Centre, Annapolis St., Greenhills, San Juan, Metro Manila.
+The station's studio is located at the RMN Broadcast Center, Unit 807, 8th Floor, Atlanta Centre, Annapolis St., Greenhills, San Juan, Metro Manila, and its transmitter is located at No. 25 Sumulong Highway, Barangay Santa Cruz, Antipolo.

 As of Q4 2022, 93.9 iFM is the 5th most-listened to FM radio station in Metro Manila, based on a survey commissioned by Kantar Media Philippines and Kapisanan ng mga Brodkaster ng Pilipinas.

 History

 1975-1985: DZHP

 The station was established in 1975 as the second RMN FM station.

 1985–1999: WKC

 It was rebranded as 93.9 WKC on May 16, 1985, a C-D-E market radio station with famous taglines including "We are family".
 It was managed by Mike Enriquez, at that time known as "Baby Michael", along with former WBL DJs Hillbilly Willy, Rudolf Rivera, Ray "The Count" Mambo, Super Mitch.
 Enriquez left in 1995 for GMA Network to prepare for its election coverage.
 He then became widely popular by his new monicker Mr. Saksi.
 Since then, he was replaced by Bobby Ante.
 93.9 WKC's operations were at the Philcomcen Bldg. in Ortigas Center, Pasig.
 It played pop music through its existence, with DJs speaking in English.

 In 1997, on its 12th anniversary, WKC made a minor reformat by adding family-related segments.
 Ante stated that the station is "after the family niche" to project the station's positive image.
 On November 22, 1999, at 11:00 pm, WKC signed off.